 - Build your own client portfolio, using referral marketing tools and techniques such as networking and social media.

 Heather’s background and approach

-Here is a recent interview with me to give you a little more background on who I am and what makes me tick:
+Here is an interview with me to give you a little more background on who I am and what makes me tick: